lochstar/nativescript-cast/README.md

 The demos contain a "development mode" which will automatically navigate to the development page upon launch.
 This prevents repeated taps when actively developing the plugin.

-To run in development mode, simply add the `--env.development` flag to your command to run the app.
+To run in development mode, simply add the `.dev`  flag to your command (`npm run demo.svelte.ios.dev`) to run the app.
+Or if you're running using `ns run` just add the flag `--env.development`.

 ## Tools